 Highlights: Aran Islands, Inishmore, guided walk in Dun AenghusWe are taking a short bike ride today to visit Inishmore, the largest of the Aran Islands.
 Once there, you can explore the main village of Kilronan before we head off to explore the rest of the island.
 Plan on a walk this afternoon to Dun Aenghus, one of Europe's most important prehistoric settlements.
 Dinner together this evening.
 Distance: approximately 8km on the bike, optional walking.

 Day 5: Bicycle to Roundstone

-Highlights: County Galway and ConnemaraWe're back to Kilronan this morning, where we'll catch a ferry north to County Galway and the village of Roundstone.
-Just beyond lies the heart of Connemara, Ireland's "wild west."
+Highlights: County Galway and ConnemaraWe're back to Kilronan this morning, where we'll catch a ferry north to County Galway and the village of Rossaveal.
+Just beyond lays the heart of Connemara, Ireland's "wild west."
 This area was devastated by the potato famine in the 1840s but has rebounded in recent decades through the tourist trade.
 Along with the Aran Islands, Connemara is one of the few remaining Gaeltacht regions, where Irish Gaelic is still widely spoken.
 Dinner on your own.
-Distance: 52 km (32 miles).
+Distance: 58 km (36 miles).